Sample Order Tool

 A mix of age and gender

-I recruited 7 participants for the usability testing.
-The participants were all internal employees who actively used the Sample Order Tool, or could theoretically use it, in their current role.
+I recruited 7 participants for the testing.
+The participants were all internal employees who either actively used the Sample Order Tool or theoretically could use it in their current role.

 Many aspects of the site worked well.
 Participants particularly liked the micro-interactions and placing their order.
 The tool is a huge improvement to previous options and participants loved the customization flow.